ethereum/sourcify/services/server/README.md

 cp .env.dev .env
 ```

+The `.env.dev` contains the default database credentials for the Sourcify database.
+You should change the values to match your Postgres instance.

 You can run without filling the optional values in `.env` but to connect to some RPCs you need to add API keys as env vars.
 Check the `sourcify-chains-default.json` file if the chain you are interested in has an authenticated RPC or create your own `sourcify-chains.json` file.
 See [Chains Config](#chains-config) for more details.

 ### 7. Set supported chains

-Copy the example chains config file as the main chains config file
+Copy the example chains config file as the main chains config file.
+You can change the chains you want to support here.

+If there is a `src/sourcify-chains.json` file already, the server will use it.
+Otherwise, it will use the `src/sourcify-chains-default.json` file.

 ```bash
 cp src/sourcify-chains-example.json src/sourcify-chains.json